datacarpentry/image-processing/episodes/02-opencv-images.md

 our window will be resizable, and that the displayed image will be automatically scaled to fit in the window.

+> ## `cv2.namedWindow()` on Mac OS X
+>
+> Using the `cv2.namedWindow()` to create the display window before showing an
+> image creates a resizable window with content that automatically scales on
+> Windows and Linux systems, but not on Mac OS X systems.
+As of this writing
+> (spring 2017) with Anaconda and OpenCV running on OS 10.12 Sierra,
+> `cv2.namedWindow()` creates a resizable window, *but* the image displayed in
+> the window *does not* automatically scale to fit the window.
+If you are using
+> the Ubuntu virtual machine designed for these lessons, the behavior should be
+> just as described in this episode.
+{: .callout}

 The first parameter in the `imshow()` function is the name of the window the image will be shown in.
 It should be the same as the name given to the window in the `namedWindow()` call.
 The second parameter is the variable containing